By: Sharon Aron Baron

-Once the victim wires the money; there is no way to reverse the transaction once it is sent.
-The money cannot be traced or recovered at a later time.
+Once the victim wires the money, there is no way to reverse the transaction once it is sent.
+The funds cannot be traced or recovered at a later time.

 Residents are asked to be suspicious if they receive a phone call where a grandchild calls you from a faraway location, a grandchild is in some type of trouble, the caller asks for money via a wire transfer or your bank account information or someone posing as an attorney or legal counsel asks for funds to assist your loved one.

-Contact police immediately if you receive one and never give money to anyone who demands it over the phone.
-Including people posing as IRS agents.
+Contact the police immediately if you receive one and never give money to anyone who demands it over the phone, including people posing as IRS agents.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.